The ads above are Google-sponsored.

 Do NOT fail to snip/edit, this is particularly important when using the DIGEST mode.
 Nothing tends to annoy Members more than receiving a message that contains all of the day's digest, plus your added text.
 SNIP/EDIT, leave only enough of prior message to identify the message and some content.
 MANY Members of Lists (I count myself in this group!), upon seeing a hugely-long posted Digest, will NOT look for YOUR message inside that mess ...but will PRESS DELETE!
 I ...and others ...may/will chastise you for poor editing.
 A repeat may have most folks IGNORING YOU.
 A further repeat will probably result in your being placed 'on moderation'; or, banned, the the bad behavior continues.

 WHO are BMW People?

 BMW people, if I might be allowed to generalize and stereotype for a moment, tend to be intelligent, pragmatic, thinking individuals.
 In approaching modifications (that add visible goodies, and are often called "Mod's" or "Farkles"), BMW folks tend to be guided by concerns over actual measureable gains, comfort, and/or safety aspects.
 Typically, as a group (there are exceptions of course), BMW folks don't buy the Loud Pipes Save Lives argument.
 You'll find mostly stock exhaust systems on BMW motorcycles.
-With some exceptions, we tend towards "All The Gear, All The Time (ATGATT)".
+With some exceptions, we, for safety, tend towards "All The Gear, All The Time (ATGATT)".

 BMW riders tend to ride a LOT; there are people in the BMW community who routinely log 30,000 to 50,000 miles per year, and there are people who have garnered the Million Mile award ...and at least one person is approaching TWO million miles on BMW bikes.
 There are plenty of BMW's running around with upwards of 300,000 miles on them, and more than a few with double that.